The results are in, and they say that running quick bursts of speed, like running strides, can make you faster…like, a lot faster.

 - Make you faster.

-When running strides on a treadmill its best to perform them more in the form of surges embedded in a run:
+When doing strides running on a treadmill its best to perform them more in the form of surges:

 - In the last one or half-mile of your run, slow to a jog and then increase your pace quickly on the treadmill so that you are running close to top speed (but not top speed!).

-- Run fast at a controlled pace for about 3-5 seconds, then decrease your speed quickly to a jog.
+- Run fast at a controlled pace for about 3-5 seconds, then decrease your speed quickly to a jog, then stop.

 - Repeat 4 to 6 times.